Skip to main content

 Integrate with existing systems

-Connect cameras, sensors, APIs, databases, brokers, models, and enterprise platforms.
+Connect sensors, APIs, databases, brokers, models, and enterprise platforms.

 Scale beyond one pilot

-Reuse Applications, Components, Backends, and Runtime patterns across sites and teams.
+Reuse Applications, Components, Backends, and Runtime patterns across sites.

 Deployment options